Laef FM's Latest News and Events

 Pastor Jeff Vines shares his perspective on what it’s like to preach to an empty auditorium, while reminding us that it’s now more important than ever to continue meeting, even if we have to find new ways of doing it.

-For the first time in modern history, many Pastors around the world are finding themselves in the position of having to preach to an empty auditorium.
+COVID was the first time in modern history, when many Pastors around the world found themselves in the position of having to preach to an empty auditorium.
 What does it feel like to have no crowd?

 “A huge part of the art of communication is reading your audience”, says Jeff.
 “You often allow them to help you decide what direction to take, and particularly to know if your jokes are going over well!”